Hereford

 An early town charter from 1189, granted by Richard I of England, describes it as "Hereford in Wales".
-Hereford has been recognised as a city since time immemorial, with the status being reconfirmed as recently as October 2000.
+Hereford has been recognised as a city since time immemorial, with the status being reconfirmed in October 2000.
+Hereford has been a civil parish since 2000.

-It is now known chiefly as a trading centre for a wider agricultural and rural area.
-Products from Hereford include cider, beer, leather goods, nickel alloys, poultry, chemicals and sausage rolls, as well as the famous Hereford breed of cattle.
+Products from Hereford include cider, beer, leather goods, nickel alloys, poultry, chemicals and sausage rolls, as well as the Hereford breed of cattle.

 Toponymy

-The Herefordshire edition of Cambridge County Geographies states "a Welsh derivation of Hereford is more probable than a Saxon one" but the name "Hereford" is also said to come from the Anglo-Saxon "here", an army or formation of soldiers, and the "ford", a place for crossing a river (cf. Herford, Westphalia, with the same Saxon etymology).
+The Herefordshire edition of Cambridge County Geographies states "a Welsh derivation of Hereford is more probable than a Saxon one", but the name "Hereford" is also said to come from the Anglo-Saxon "here", an army or formation of soldiers, and the "ford", a place for crossing a river (cf. Herford, Westphalia, with the same Saxon etymology).
 If this is the origin it suggests that Hereford was a place where a body of armed men forded or crossed the Wye.
 The Welsh name for Hereford is Henffordd, meaning "old road", and probably refers to the Roman road and Roman settlement at nearby Stretton Sugwas.
-Some historical documents refer to "Hereford in Wales".